PhilippePerret/AFPUB/extract_text/README.md

                   To define the UI language.
 Available: 'en' (english) or 'fr' (french).
 ```
+---

+<a name="usefull-definitions"></a>

+## Usefull extra definitions

+You can define some usefull definitions in some files to refine the extraction processus.

 ### Treatment as span (not paragraph)

 We can define in the `not_paragraphs.txt` file some texts that should not be treated as paragraph even they look like paragraph.
+See below.

 ~~~
 # in ./not_paragraphs.txt

 # A comment ignored

 Maj.